 October recognizes Co-op Month, and the benefits cooperatives bring to their members.
-Consider how becoming a member can be an advantage during Co-op Month.
+Consider how becoming a member can be an advantage during the celebration.

 Across the United States, cooperatives bring a variety of resources and services to consumers.
 From agriculture, utilities, finance and more, these organizations play an important role across the United States.
 Not only do they expand options to consumers, but they bring increase economic resources for rural communities, too.
 Through better infrastructure, added educational supports and employment opportunities, cooperatives strengthen rural populations.

 Increasingly, cooperatives connect rural communities to resources they might otherwise do without.
 Cooperatives fill needs and keep thriving communities going.
 When quality food is difficult to obtain, or childcare becomes challenging to find, a cooperative may be a solution.
 Many communities across the country have turned to the principles of the co-op seeking solutions that work.
 The observance recognizes those successes and challenges us to seek out the possible solutions.